mesosphere/dcos-docs-site/pages/1.11/administering-clusters/licenses/index.md

 title: Licenses
 menuWeight: 1100
 enterprise: true
-excerpt: Administer your cluster in conformance with your license requirements.
+excerpt: Administering your cluster in conformance with your license requirements.
 ---

 The DC/OS licensing component allows you to administer your cluster in conformance with your license requirements.